Janardan-Chabhadiya/Api/README.md

 # THIS is Laravel Api Project

-# this i work by Janardan Chabhadiya
+# This project work by Janardan Chabhadiya